raynierarca11/arcarayn/README.md

 - 🌱 I’m currently learning ...
 Ruby
 - 👯 I’m looking to collaborate on ... web development
 - 🤔 I’m looking for help with ... change
-- 💬 Ask me about ... python
+- 💬 Ask me about ... python and
 - 📫 How to reach me: ... rayniergarridoarca@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I'm a skilled typist